ehennenfent/mach30/README.md

 GCode library for using Python as CAM

 ### TODO:
+merge models for lathe & mill where appropriate think more about compensation inital/end moves refactor gcode to classvars

-- [ ] Tool offset changes should include a Z move
+- [x] Tool offset changes should include a Z move
 - [ ] And maybe we don't need so many G49's?
-- [ ] Figure out what's going on with mode changes
+- [x] Figure out what's going on with mode changes
-- [ ] Abstracting away tool changes might make this simpler
+- [x] Abstracting away tool changes might make this simpler
-- [ ] Figure out a convenient way to work in G53
+- [x] Figure out a convenient way to work in G53
-- [ ] warn for failure to change feedrate when changing tools

 * 1 override per group